Neurogami/LeapMotionP5/docs/UsingLeapMotionP5.md

 Or, if you prefer, you get that in `draw()`.
 But parcelling out discrete event detection does not seem to make anything easier.
 Your main logic method (either in or called from `draw` or `onFrame`) will just need to fetch the results acquired in your event callbacks.
 You don't get any less code, but more indirection.

+### Notes on Gestures and state-tracking in general ###

+The Leap picks up a Lot of data.
+And it works fast.
+This means that if in `onFrame` you check for some condition, and it is true (e.g. a circle gesture made with two fingers exposed) then it will likley be true in the next `onFrame`.
+And the next.

+If you are using certain events as command switches then you have to watch that you do not react to any ginve state condition more than you intend.
+(In constrast, if you want to inform some other program using OSC that a hand is at location x,y,z with N fingers, then you can simply trasmit that data via OSC on every pass of `onFrame`.
+You are not reacting some specific condition, but simply reporting the conditions at each moment in time.)

+One way to handle this is to introduce a delay before again reacting to a state condition.

+Each call to `onFrame` makes available the current `frame` instance; this is what holds all the data for what the Leap has detected at that precise moment in time.
+This data include a time-stamp.

+Suppose you want to change the screen background when the use makes a circle gesture of at least 3/4 of a full circle?

+Your code can be set to only respond to circle gestures that meet this requirement.

+Then, in `onFrame`, you can check if any gestures have been detected, and what types.

+If you find a circle gesture you can then grab the frame time-stamp compare it to  a previous time-stamp to see if sufficient time has elapsed since any previous gesture was detected.

+Define some properties for your Listener class

+    long lastActionTimestamp = 0;
+    long lastActionDelta = 2000;
+    com.leapmotion.leap.Gesture.Type gestType;

+Then, in `onFrame`

+    for(int n=0; n < frame.gestures().count(); n++) {
+      gestType = frame.gestures().get(n).type();
+      if (frame.gestures().get(n).state() == com.leapmotion.leap.Gesture.State.STATE_STOP ) {
+        if (gestType  == com.leapmotion.leap.Gesture.Type.TYPE_CIRCLE ) {
+          if  ( frame.timestamp() -  lastActionTimestamp  > lastActionDelta ) {
+            // do something in response to this gesture and the update the lastActionTimestamp  value lastActionTimestamp = frame.timestamp();
+          }
+        }
+      }
+    }

+The frame time-stamp is given in milliseconds, so in this example the code is forcing a delay of two seconds before reaction to the target gesture.

+You have to decide what delay (if any) works best, and it is likely you will want different delays for different conditions.

 ## Event loops in Processing ##